R-Wilkes/SecureTree/Config/Readme.md

 - Entering an incorrect config setting will cause the script to crash <br>
 - 'Ask' can be used for all the settings if you want, but its only useful on the setting specified <br>
 - Any Value that has a '*' next to it is changeable while the script is running (Can do it realistically for all values, not recommended)<br>
+- Any settings that has "Must be on DC" next to it means you must be on a Domain Controller for it to even run.

 ## Quality of Life settings